 10 Ways to Stop Identity Theft

 - Guard your social security number.
 Do not print your Social Security Number on your checks.
-After applying for a loan, credit card, rental, or anything else that requires a credit report, request your Social Security number on the application be truncated or completely obliterated and your original document report be shredded before your eyes, or returned to you once a decision has been made.
+After applying for a loan, credit card, rental, or anything else that requires a credit report, request your Social Security number on the application be truncated or completely obliterated and your original document report is shredded before your eyes or returned to you once a decision has been made.

 - Monitor your credit report.

 - Monitor your Social Security activity: You may wish to order your Social Security Earnings and Benefits statement once a year to check for fraud.

 - Remove your name from marketing lists: The three credit-reporting bureaus - Equifax, Experian, and TransUnion - all maintain marketing lists that may contain your information.
 Contact these agencies to remove your name from the lists.
 You may also want to add your name to the Missouri No Call list to reduce telephone solicitations.

 - Watch what you carry in your wallet: Do not keep your Social Security card in your wallet or carry extra credit cards, or other important identity documents except when needed.